michaelSchweitzer/websitePorfolio/README.md

-#This is the website for my portfolio.
+#This is my unfinished website for my portfolio.
 As I type this, the website does not yet have a domain.